-- All devices directly connected to the Sefton MBC Network (wired, wireless or access via VPN) must be approved, deployed and supported by the ICT Managed Service Provider - The installation of any software and any required local configuration is managed and supported by the ICT Managed Service Provider, users should not install any software themselves - All devices are owned by Sefton MBC - All mobile end user devices must be assigned a named individual within a team - If a person moves role within the organisation the device remains with the leavers team for reallocation to the new postholder, in cases where there is no new postholder it must be returned to the ICT Managed Service Provider - All fixed desktops must be assigned to the departmental manager for that area - When a device is no longer in use then the device must be returned to the ICT Managed Service provider - All devices must be listed within the team's equipment inventory
+- All devices directly connected to the Sefton MBC Network (wired, wireless or access via VPN) must be approved, deployed and supported by the ICT Managed Service Provider - The installation of any software and any required local configuration is managed and supported by the ICT Managed Service Provider, users should not install any software themselves. - All devices are owned by Sefton MBC - All mobile end user devices must be assigned a named individual within a team. - If a person moves role within the organisation the device remains with the leavers team for reallocation to the new postholder, in cases where there is no new postholder it must be returned to the ICT Managed Service Provider - All fixed desktops must be assigned to the departmental manager for that area. - When a device is no longer in use then the device must be returned to the ICT Managed Service provider - All devices must be listed within the team's equipment inventory.

-- Connect any personal devices to the corporate network Bring your Own Device (BYOD) is not permitted - Do not take your council devices outside of the United Kingdom without prior approval from the ICT Client Team - Do not move or install devices without the support of ICT, all requests for installation, moves or changes to any device must be logged through the ICT Service Desk - Do note dispose or reallocate any device without logging a call with the ICT Service Desk, any disposals must comply with WEEE Regulations 2017
+- Connect any corporate resources (e.g. Email or Teams) to personal devices or connect personal devices to the corporate network - Bring your Own Device (BYOD) is not permitted. - Do not take your council devices outside of the United Kingdom without prior approval from the ICT Client Team - Do not move or install devices without the support of ICT, all requests for installation, moves or changes to any device must be logged through the ICT Service Desk - Do note dispose or reallocate any device without logging a call with the ICT Service Desk, any disposals must comply with WEEE Regulations 2017